 It is safe to say that the COVID-19 pandemic took the automotive industry by surprise.
 Everyone knew that this was and is a serious illness, but no one saw the ripple effect that would take place once American life went from ‘business as usual’ to ‘essential businesses only.’
+Enter the need for crisis response for car dealers.
 It’s tough – we aren’t going to sugarcoat it.
 Some dealerships in states like Michigan, Pennsylvania, and California, have completely shut their doors without even the option to conduct online sales at some locations.
 For those dealerships that remain open and are conducting online sales, you have a unique opportunity to showcase how your dealership can pivot to a new sales process under pressure and how you can meet the needs of your community remotely.

 Changing the Process

 Dealer Authority itself has had to pivot in the wake of COVID-19; however, this shift only highlighted just how amazing our remote workforce is!
 I am about to toot our digital horn right now.
 The Dealer Authority digital team is phenomenal (and I’m not just saying this because I work here).
 When faced with a challenge our team always rises to the occasion in order to put our clients’ needs first.
 We talk about it all the time but this really is what makes our digital agency so different from competitors in our space – we take the time to really know our clients.
 Our success is directly linked to our dealers’ successes and we all take that very seriously.